Adelaide University

 Course overview

 The Graduate Certificate in Pharmacy Practice meets the requirements to register with the Pharmacy Board of Australia.
-We offer two pathways depending on your registration status.
+Adelaide University offers two pathways depending on your registration status.
 You must be registered as a pharmacist or have provisional registration through AHPRA to study this program.

 Learn from award-winning teaching staff, academics and health professionals.
 Cover topics in primary healthcare, leadership and management and pharmacy law and ethics.